Is your turtle losing color? Most of the time this is not only normal but natural. And sometimes it is the result of a few big, big mistakes!

 Turtles’ shell color changes as they grow and age.
 Turtles that are covered in bright greens or yellows as babies often develop into darker colors as they get older.
 For virtually every turtle species that I have researched, some degree of color change is inevitable.

 Red-eared sliders for instance are often bright green as hatchlings.
 As they develop into adults and age, their shells often become dark green, brown, and black.
+Below is a great example of a turtle shell turning brown over time.

 Thus, it is perfectly normal and healthy for your turtle’s color to change over time.
 You should expect this.